BernieO/calcardbackup/README.md

 2. Change the ownership of repo to your webserver's user (here `www-data`):
 `chown -R www-data:www-data .`

-3. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/var/www/nextcloud`).
-If you are using a self-signed certificate, you might have to use option `-s` as well:
+3. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/var/www/nextcloud`):
 `sudo -u www-data ./calcardbackup "/var/www/nextcloud"`

 4. Check output of script - it will tell, if it needs any other options.